-- 1.8 This document summarises the responses we received to the consultation. - 1.9 The document starts by explaining how we handled and analysed the responses we received, providing some overall statistics from the responses.
-An overall summary of responses is provided in section three.
-Sections four to eight are then structured around the questions we asked in the consultation document. - 1.10 In this document, 'you' or 'your' are references to respondents to the consultation; 'we' and 'our' are references to the Health and Care Professions Council.
+- 1.9 This document summarises the responses we received to the consultation and our decisions as result. - 1.10 The document starts by explaining how we handled and analysed the responses we received, providing some overall statistics from the responses.
+An overall summary of responses and our responses is provided in section three.
+Sections four to eight are structured around the questions we asked in the consultation document.
+Section nine explains our decisions following the consultation. - 1.11 In this document, 'you' or 'your' are references to respondents to the consultation; 'we' and 'our' are references to the Health and Care Professions Council.